WPISoftEng/CS3733-Starter-Code/README.md

      [here](https://github.com/diffplug/spotless).
 If you would like to disable the spotless checks, comment out the spotless plugin as well as the spotless configuration at the bottom of the file

-## .travis.yml
-This is the Travis-CI configuration file. **Only modify this file if you are sure you know what you are doing**

 ## lombox.config
 This is the configuration for [Lombok](https://projectlombok.org/), a very useful java library